Region Area

 Rollo C. Baker IV is a founding partner of Elsberg Baker & Maruri.

 Rollo is an experienced trial lawyer focused on litigating and trying complex commercial disputes.
-He has deep and widespread experience in a variety of subject matters, having successfully litigated cases involving securities, corporate governance, mergers and acquisitions, energy and environmental law, commercial real estate, employment law, judgment enforcement actions, the False Claims Act, and insurance.
+He has deep and widespread experience in a variety of subject matters, having successfully litigated cases involving securities, corporate governance, trade secrets and intellectual property agreements, mergers and acquisitions, energy and environmental law, commercial real estate, employment law, judgment enforcement actions, the False Claims Act, and insurance.
 Rollo has extensive experience in the Delaware Court of Chancery in litigating fraud, MAE, and breach of fiduciary duty cases, and in courts around the country litigating both plaintiff and defense-side securities fraud matters.

 Prior to founding the firm, Rollo was a partner at Quinn Emanuel Urquhart & Sullivan, where he was the co-chair of the Corporate Governance Litigation Practice.